In Colombia, fleet of cartel narco-subs poses challenge for navy | The Japan Times

 The vessels can reach Central America in two or three days.

-Those that head farther north to the Mexican or U.S. coast are replenished at sea with water, food, and fuel, indicating elaborate logistics.
+Those that head further north to the Mexican or U.S. coast are replenished at sea with water, food, and fuel, indicating elaborate logistics.

 “A kilo of cocaine is worth $30,000 on the streets of New York,” said Dager.